IT WAS the happiest moment of my life, though I didn’t know it. Orhan Pamuk (The Museum of Innocence)

 Our character Kemal who studied in the USA engaged

-by Larson first part is ‘a classic tale of reckless passion colliding with
+with Sibel, fell in love with a beautiful shopgirl called Füsun.
+As noted by Larson first part is ‘a classic tale of reckless passion colliding with

 bourgeois convention.’, say Yeşilçam story.
 All the emotional upheavals in this

-part of the story are shattered and come to an end when Füsun, who has been
+part of the story are shattered and come to an end when Füsun, invited to the engagement, gets hurt and withdraws.
+Afterwards, Kemal can't

 cope with his obsession with Füsun, even though Sibel tries to help him, breaks